mmaquer2/Python-Arena-Game/README.md

 - This served as a final Project for CS5150 (Game AI) at Northeastern University Spring 2022

 ## Description:
 - This is a 2d arena fighting game with action rpg mechanics.
 The game contains 3 NPC characters and one human player.
-Each is given a randomly selected assorted of items, stats, and is placed in the map.
+Each is given a randomly selected assorted of items, stats, and is placed in the map to fight each other until a single victor emerges.

-- The NPC's behaivors and items are determined by procedurally generated behavior trees.
-So with each playthrough an the players are required to adapt to a different set of items issued to them and adapt the the map created.d
+- The NPC's AI behaivors and items are determined by procedurally generated behavior trees.
+So with each playthrough an the players are required to adapt to a different set of items issued to them and adapt the the map created.

+- start points,

 # Game AI: